AnnMahan2/annrepo/README.md

-The growth of suburbanization in the 19th century spurred the construction of feeder roads and highways to connect residential areas to urban centers and transportation networks.
+The development of the interstate highway system in the United States, initiated by President Dwight D. Eisenhower in the 1950s, revolutionized long-distance travel and commerce, connecting cities and regions across the country.